GillWrites/rock-rankers-api/docs/Tutorials/tutorial-get-album.md

    curl http://localhost:3000/albums
    ```

 3. Check the response.
-The response returns information for all `albums` in the rock-rankers
+The response returns information for all `albums` in the Rock-Rankers
    database.

 ```json